 Most people will experience a mental health issue at some point during their lives, whether due to a major life change or stressful event or a chronic condition such as anxiety, depression, or a mood disorder.
 In fact, approximately one in five adults in the United States experiences some form of mental illness in any given year.
 Professional counseling can be of huge help in these times, but not everybody can utilize traditional therapy, for reasons ranging from location to finances.
 Online therapy services are now available, but you may be wondering: Can text counseling be an effective form of therapy?

 Although the specifics of different service providers may vary, the basics of online and text-based therapy remain the same.
 After you contact an online or text therapy service, a professional will ask you questions about yourself.
 Your responses, as well as any correspondence or personal information you provide, will remain confidential.
 The option of anonymity is one of the biggest differences between online therapy and traditional counseling.

-Next, you will enter a trial period (which may be free), during which your case will be evaluated by the service to determine if your needs match what the service can provide.
+Next, you will enter a trial period, during which your case will be evaluated by the service to determine if your needs match what the service can provide.
 You will be matched with a counselor, and then you and your counselor will discuss your concerns and set treatment goals together.
-All of your information will be kept confidential by law under the Health Insurance Portability and Accountability Act (HIPAA); make sure that the service you choose is HIPAA compliant and provides a secure platform and bank level encryption, such as BetterHelp does.

 Some online therapy providers, such as BetterHelp, offer counselors who specialize in everything from substance use issues to post-traumatic stress disorder (PTSD).
 If a particular counselor is not the perfect fit, for any reason, requesting a different one is usually no problem.
 With BetterHelp, you can switch as many times as you need to until you find the right match for your counseling needs.